kshyju/techiesweb.net/_posts/2022-05-15-azure-functions-v1-to-v4-migration-guide.md

  - In in-proc model, functions are decorated with the `FunctionName` attribute.
 In the isolated model, we will use the `Function` attribute.
  - In the Isolated model, the [HttpRequestData](https://learn.microsoft.com/en-us/dotnet/api/microsoft.azure.functions.worker.http.httprequestdata?view=azure-dotnet) type wraps information about the http request, instead of `HttpRequestMessage`
  - In the Isolated model, the [HttpResponseData](https://learn.microsoft.com/en-us/dotnet/api/microsoft.azure.functions.worker.http.httpresponsedata?view=azure-dotnet) type should be used as the return type for Http functions.
- - For logging, V1 in-proc app uses `TraceWriter` from Microsoft.Azure.WebJobs.Host.
-In the V4 isolated model, you will use the ILogger.
+ - For logging, V1 in-proc app uses `TraceWriter` from `Microsoft.Azure.WebJobs.Host`.
+In the V4 isolated model, you will use the `ILogger` type.
 This experience will be same as [logging in .net/ASP.NET core apps](https://learn.microsoft.com/en-us/aspnet/core/fundamentals/logging/?view=aspnetcore-6.0).
 You can inject an ILogger instance via constructor injection.
 See example [here](https://github.com/Azure/azure-functions-dotnet-worker/blob/4400fa36120327130b73496970d7c9740b26f981/samples/NetFxWorker/HttpFunction.cs#L13-L18)
  - You can add a parameter of type [FunctionContext](https://learn.microsoft.com/en-us/dotnet/api/microsoft.azure.functions.worker.functioncontext?view=azure-dotnet) in your functions to get contextual information about the function being executed.
 See example [here](https://github.com/Azure/azure-functions-dotnet-worker/blob/4400fa36120327130b73496970d7c9740b26f981/samples/CustomMiddleware/HttpFunction.cs#L15-L16).